 - Guest Stat – Citizen Misery Index

 I see these as the topline summaries of a national economy.
 The first pair measures whether the income of a nation is growing and whether that growth is getting into the pockets of the people.
 The second pair measures whether we are in work or seeking work.
-The third pair measures whether the price we pay is going up or down.
+The third pair measures whether the prices of goods and services we pay for are going up or down.
 The last pair measures government borrowing and debts and thus pressure on public services that we depend on.

 Summary of UK Economy

-The top line picture of the UK economy is persistent low growth since the recession 10 years ago.
-This has inhibited wage growth and the government’s ability to clear the deficit.
+The top line picture of the UK economy is persistent low growth since the recession 10 years ago which has delayed the return to real wage growth which is now taking place but is still catching up what was lost in the years after the recession.
+This has inhibited the government’s ability to clear the deficit due to lower tax takes.
 Inflation and unemployment is low but the debt ratio is too high and leaves the UK poorly placed should another recession strike soon.

 Note the table uses a traffic light colour code green to brown to place the latest quarter in context to historical values.
 The historical context for each statistic can be seen in the charts in each section below.